inveniosoftware/docs-invenio-rdm/docs/develop/architecture/communities.md

 ### Members Command and Query Responsibility Segregation (CQRS)

-All state changing commands such as add, invite, update and delete performs only the required changed, but does not return any results.
+All state changing commands such as add, invite, update and delete performs only the required changes, but does not return any results.

-Instead to retrieve the list of members the caller must perform a query to one of the search endpoints.
+Instead, to retrieve the list of members, the caller must perform a query to one of the search endpoints.

-The reason for this design is because we denormalize data required for the views (such as the user's name/affiliation etc) into the search index that is not available if we immediately returned a result.
+The reason for this design is that we denormalize data required for the views (such as the user's name/affiliation etc.) into the search index that is not available if we immediately returned a result.
 Also, it ensures that all querying happens on the search index.